jaywonder20/jaywonder20/README.md

 * 👨‍💻 All of my projects are available on [my portfolio](httpss://.jaywonder20.netlify.app)

-* 💬 Ask me about **Python, Flask, Zappa, AWS IoT, Embedded Systems, Data Science and Country music**
+* 💬 Ask me about **Python, Flask,Django, Zappa, AWS IoT, Embedded Systems, Data Science and Country music**

 * 📫 You can reach me at **[ogunyemijeremiah@gmail.com](mailto:ogunyemijeremiah@gmail.com)**